daniel-wrench/reynolds_scales_project/README.md

 - Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
 But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)

 ## Future statistical analysis
+- Interrogate lambda_T vs. dboB0 some more
+- Comment on lack of small (<2000km) uncorrected Taylor scale values, compared with SmithEA2006?
+(See Bill's comments)

 - Note that for mfi data, it is more recent (2022) data that has version numbers less than 5
 - This is not the case of 3dp data, which has large numbers of v02 and v05 data.
 For this data, v04 stands out as having high % missing: perhaps including all those with 100% missing.